Wealth Architect · · 19 min read

 The practical implication: a Singapore-resident founder selling shares in a company incorporated outside Singapore likely pays zero tax on the gain.
 This is genuinely powerful for internationally structured businesses.

 However, Singapore isn't free.
 The cost of living is high.
-Immigration is selective—the Global Investor Programme requires at least SGD 10 million invested in a new or expanding business, SGD 25 million in a fund investing in Singaporean businesses, or the establishment of a family office with at least SGD 200 million (c. $150M) in assets.
+Immigration is selective.
+The Global Investor Programme requires at least SGD 10 million invested in a new or expanding business, SGD 25 million in a fund investing in Singaporean businesses, or the establishment of a family office with at least SGD 200 million in assets.
 Residency doesn't come easily.

 Substance requirements matter.
 Neither Singapore nor Hong Kong will shelter anyone if the residence claim lacks substance.
-Genuine presence is required—home, bank accounts, social ties, business activities.
+Genuine presence is required: home, bank accounts, social ties, business activities.
 Tax authorities are increasingly sophisticated about identifying "flag of convenience" residencies.
-Don't assume Singapore residency when spending most of the time in London.
+Don't assume Singapore residence while spending most of the time in London.

 How the UAE Taxes

 The UAE was long a true zero-tax jurisdiction.
-That's changing.
+That's changing, gradually but meaningfully.

 Personal income tax.
 Still zero.
 There is no personal income tax in the UAE.
-Capital gains for individuals—zero.
-Inheritance tax—zero.
+Capital gains tax for individuals is zero.
+Inheritance tax, zero.
 This remains the headline draw for wealth preservation.

 Corporate tax.
 The UAE introduced a 9% federal corporate tax in June 2023, applying to business profits exceeding AED 375,000 (roughly $102,000).
 The UAE Ministry of Finance provides official guidance.
 Free zone companies can maintain 0% rates on qualifying income if they meet substance requirements and earn income from prescribed activities (typically intra-free zone transactions and exports).

-From January 2025, the UAE also implemented a Domestic Minimum Top-Up Tax (DMTT) under OECD Pillar Two, applying a 15% minimum rate to large multinationals with global revenues exceeding EUR 750 million.
+From January 2025, the UAE also implemented a Domestic Minimum Top-Up Tax (DMTT) under OECD Pillar Two.
+This applies a minimum effective rate of 15% to large multinationals with global revenues exceeding EUR 750 million.
+For most founders running sub-$100M portfolios, the DMTT is irrelevant.
+But it signals the direction of travel: the UAE is integrating into the global tax framework, not standing apart from it.

 What residents actually get.
 Zero personal tax is real.
-But lifestyle factors matter: intense summer heat (40°C+ for months), social environment that may not suit everyone, distance from European or American networks, and questions about long-term political stability that each person assesses differently.
+But lifestyle factors matter.
+Intense summer heat (40°C+ for months), a social environment that may not suit everyone, distance from European or American networks, and questions about long-term political stability that each person assesses differently.

 Tax Triangle: Residence, Source, and Citizenship